 Why is integrity vital for a good leader?
 Why is team excellence a precondition for managing complexity?
 Why is an effective coopetition a precondition for sustainable success?
 As the former director of various military training exercises, I would like to give you a practical example why character is more important than knowledge – wherever leadership is needed.

 In the following article, I will be talking about the military training exercise MUTUAL TRUST.
 The purpose of this exercise was to test the meaning of its name in practice.
 An exercise is a unique tool to test participants ‚on the job‘ under high pressure and very challenging conditions.
-MUTUAL TRUST was set up in order to train and improve the staff’s ability to command and control and practice processes and leadership skills under prolonged high pressure.
+MUTUAL TRUST was set up in order to train and improve the staff’s ability to solve complex problems, and practice processes and leadership skills under prolonged high pressure.

 Training exercise MUTUAL TRUST